godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | 1024 |
 +-----------+------+

-Sets the main window width.
+Sets the game's main viewport width.
 On desktop platforms, this is the default window size.
-Stretch mode settings use this also as a reference when enabled.
+Stretch mode settings also use this as a reference when enabled.

 .. _class_ProjectSettings_property_display/window/vsync/use_vsync: